 The use of a physical calculator is not permitted during the Ability-to-Benefit Arithmetic module.
 For questions where a calculator may be used, the testing system will provide a calculator on screen.

-Within any three-month period, ATB candidates are permitted an initial test and one retest.
-There must be a two-week waiting period between the initial test and the retest.
+Effective September 6, 2022, there must be a fourteen (14) day waiting period between the initial test and the retest.

-Students are required to attend a structured academic intervention with the Student Academic Consulting Center (SACC) prior to being able to take their retest.
+Students are encouraged to attend a structured academic intervention with the Student Academic Consulting Center (SACC) prior to being able to take their retest.